scotnewbury/100-days-of-code/r1-log.md

 ## Log

+### R1D2 - Tuesday 2021-06-01
+Opted to build a small madlib program for the terminal.
+Used input to collect user suggestions and then deplayed output using the tripple quote method for a text block and formatted string notation for the substitutions.

 ### R1D1 - Monday 2021-05-31
 Spent the day working through the basics of the python and started working some of the python katas on codewars.